Pepperi-Addons/client-actions-docs/actions/open-website.md

 Note.
 Like [Navigation](navigation.md) event, the client will stop the current event loop and not returning a value to the cpi-node.

-The client navigation stack will not be affected by this event.
+The client navigation stack will not be affected by this action.